OpenMobileAlliance/githubpages-doc-guidelines/content/en/menus.md

 ---  # always start with a `-`
     component:
     description:
-    menus: # this property indicates the begining of the menus
+    menus: # this property indicates the beginning of the menus
       -    # use these properties to define a particular menu
         title:
         description:
         url:
         target:
         class:
-      - # repite the above properties for each menu
+      - # repeat the above properties for each menu

       - # to insert a submenus inside of a menu use these properties
         title: